National parks of the United Kingdom: Conflicts in national parks

 Hill-walking and use of other public rights-of-way is an extremely popular use of all the national parks.
 Heavy use of the most popular paths leads to considerable erosion, but strengthening of paths can be unsightly.
-Particularly heavy wear is caused by sponsored walks, walks promoted by national books and magazines, by horse riding on unsurfaced bridleways, mountain biking and use of off-road vehicles on green lanes.
-Examples include Dovedale in the Peak District.
-Over-grazing, for example, by sheep on hill and moorland areas, can also reduce vegetation, leading to increased erosion.
+Particularly heavy wear is caused by sponsored walks, walks promoted by national books and magazines; by horse riding on unsurfaced bridleways; mountain biking; and use of off-road vehicles on green lanes; examples include Dovedale in the Peak District and Tilberthwaite in the Lake District.
+Over-grazing, such as by sheep on hill and moorland areas, can also reduce vegetation, leading to increased erosion.